agisga/Lehmanns_TSH_and_TPE/_posts/2015-10-20-bootstrap_intervals_for_LMM.md

 ---
 layout: post
-title: Bootstrap confidence intervals for linear mixed models
+title: Bootstrap confidence intervals and hypotheses tests for linear mixed models
 ---

 Bootstrap confidence intervals and hypotheses tests are introduced in Chapter 15 of TSH.
 Bootstrap methods are typically used when the small sample distribution as well as the asymptotic sampling distribution of an estimator is not tractable.
 Also, even when asymptotic tests or confidence regions (such as Wald's) can be obtained, their performance is often provably inferior to the bootstrap methods.

 In the following we will consider parametric bootstrap confidence intervals for the fixed effects coefficients in linear mixed models.
 But first I would like to review the general concept of bootstrap intervals.
+Later, bootstrap hypotheses tests (likelihood ratio test and goodness of fit) for linear mixed models are introduced as well.

 ## Bootstrap confidence intervals